 1. Is My Toddler Ready For Potty Training?

-You want to start potty training at just the right time.
 Most children will be ready for potty training between 18 months and three years of age.

 Here are some signs your toddler is ready to begin potty training